WeLytics/ByteBuoy/README.md

 - **Agent for File Operations:** A robust agent that can copy or move files according to your configurations.
 - **Web Application:** A user-friendly web interface to view the status of file operations and monitoring alerts.

+## Status
+This project is still in its very early development days.
+Expect a few bugs.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.